“Falling Asleep on a Stranger”

 “Eh.”
 Rory eyed the engraved dark-metal band for a second, then tossed it back to Jules.
 The alchemist caught it readily with one hand.
 “I’ll take my chances.”

 “Fair enough.”
-Jules stashed the ring and popped his earbud back in.
+Jules stashed the ring, popped his earbud back in.

-Rory had been expecting more of a fight.
-He could only assume based on his old schoolmate’s non-reaction that the alchemist had a pretty high level of confidence the ring would be no protection against Max’s rift.
+Rory’d been expecting more of a fight.
+He could only assume, based on his old schoolmate’s non-reaction, that Jules was pretty confident the ring would be no protection against Max’s rift.

 … Which made sense.
 To Rory’s memory, Constitutional Defense rings were designed to defend against virulent illnesses.
 As Jules had explained it, what Max had wasn’t an infection, either magical or mundane.

 It was a fucking tear in the fabric of her being.